w3c/wot/liaisons/opcf/collaboration-options.md

 Cons
 * no testing / conformance testing provided
+* potential for adopted OPC UA companions specification to diverge from W3C version

 # Develop W3C Note, transform it later into a W3C REC
 A previously developed W3C Note about OPC UA Binding can be used or transformed to a REC.
 OPC UA experts can be involved for getting feedback.